 10 mistakes every barbecuer makes (and how to avoid them!)

-Barbecue season is well and truly underway and we’re all enjoying our outdoor family feasts!
+Barbecue season is well and truly underway and we’re all ready to enjoy outdoor family feasts!
+But hold your horses, as we have some pre-grilling warnings you might want to take heed of…

-But, before you sizzle those sausages and break out the baps, here’s a guide on how to beat those common barbecuing mistakes and ensure perfection, every time.
+Before you sizzle those sausages and break out the baps, here’s a guide on how to avoid common barbecuing mistakes and ensure perfection with your garden grilling.

 Mistake 1: Cooking on a dirty grill